 Postgraduate teacher training

-Substantial tax-free bursaries of up to £20,000 are available for people with top degrees looking to begin an MFL teacher training course in 2013.
+Substantial tax-free bursaries of up to £20,000 are available for people with top degrees looking to enter an MFL teacher training course.
 The amount of bursary you will be eligible for depends on the subject you want to teach and your degree class.

 For further information, please visit our bursary information page